saltyorg/docs/docs/reference/google-project-setup.md

     ![](../images/gdrive-project/26-credentials-type-name.png)

 15. You'll be presented with the Client ID and Secret.
-Copy and save them if you like.
+Copy and save them somewhere; you will need them to configure Plex Autoscan Google Drive Monitoring later.
 Click on "DOWNLOAD JSON" to download the credential file:

     ![](../images/gdrive-project/27-credentials-done.png)